PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 machine learning model as a key component of the system, and so, achieving completeness may be difficult.
 Artifacts may rely on datasets that are too large to be included, or contain personally identifiable information, and so, satisfying exercisability may be difficult.

 Consider the experiments in your artifact as arranged in a pipeline of multiple stages, such as data collection, data processing, and producing plots or tables for the paper.
-The "Completeness" and 'Exercisability" criteria require each stage to be represented.
+The "Completeness" and "Exercisability" criteria require each stage to be represented.
 Our key advice is to present each stage, including the ones that cannot be fully run.
 These can be represented in either a simplified manner or run on dummy data to check the functionality of the stage.
 If